Lighting accounts for 12% of global electricity consumption per year.

 With environmental sustainability and energy efficiency becoming increasingly important, companies are looking for ways to reduce their lighting-related energy costs.
 The best option for this is to install smart LED lighting, which allows you to save up to 80% on your energy bill.

-Changing existing lighting to smart LED lighting is easy to plan: the project can be carried out perfectly during office hours, without inconveniencing your staff or having to relocate.
+Changing existing lighting to smart LED lighting is easy to schedule: the project can be carried out perfectly during office hours, without inconveniencing your staff or having to relocate.
 It is a minimally disruptive intervention, especially when compared to other drastic steps that the energy and climate crises will require, such as insulating buildings better, renewing or modifying HVAC systems, etc.

 What is Smart Connected Lighting?